Phoneutria: Description

-The characteristic defensive posture with frontal legs held high is an especially good indicator to confirm a specimen is Phoneutria, especially alongside correct colour patterns.
-During the defensive display the body is lifted up into an erect position, the first two pairs of legs are lifted high (revealing the conspicuous black/light-banded pattern on the leg underside), while the spider sways from side to side with hind legs in a cocked position.
+The characteristic defensive posture with frontal legs held high is an excellent indicator to confirm a specimen is Phoneutria, especially alongside correct color patterns.
+During the defensive display the body is lifted into an erect position, the first two pairs of legs are lifted high (revealing the conspicuous black/light-banded pattern on the leg underside), while the spider sways from side to side with hind legs in a cocked position.

 Taxonomy

 The genus Phoneutria was started by Maximilian Perty in 1833.
 The genus name is from the Greek φονεύτρια, meaning "murderess".
 Perty placed two species in the genus: Phoneutria rufibarbis and Phoneutria fera.
 The former is treated as a nomen dubium; the latter is the type species of the genus.

 Species

 As of March 2021, the World Spider Catalog accepted the following species: